mesno15/udacity-azure-ml-capstone/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Azure Machine Learning Engineer - Capstone Project

 This project is the capstone project of Udacity's *Machine Learning Engineer with Microsoft Azure* nanodegree.
 The scope of the project is to present the knowledge obtained from finishing the courses.

 ## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 Setting up the project in Azure ML:
 1. Create new or access a workspace in Azure with your subscription